agabor/docs/_includes/rest/objects.md

 ### Counters

-To help with storing counter-type data, Parse provides the ability to atomically increment (or decrement) any number field.
+To help with storing counter-type data, MSG provides the ability to atomically increment (or decrement) any number field.
 So, we can increment the score field like so:

 <div class="language-toggle">
 <pre><code class="bash">